pascalif/AmbilightParty/README.md

 Based on this library, AmbilightParty provides **fun, customizable and extensible animations** to enlight your living-room!

-The library is compatible with 2-sides, 3-sides and newer 4-sides Philipps TV equipped with Ambilight system.
+The library is compatible with 2-sides, 3-sides and newer 4-sides Philips TV equipped with Ambilight system.

 ## Requirements